The History of the Kulin Nation: Culture, Country, and Colonisation

 The Kulin Nation is made up of five closely related language groups (Clark, 1990):

-Woiwurrung (Wurundjeri people) — the upper Yarra and Plenty River valleys, around present-day Melbourne.
+Woiwurrung (Wurundjeri people) — upper Yarra and Plenty River valleys, around present-day Melbourne.

-Boonwurrung — the coastal areas around Port Phillip Bay and Western Port.
+Boonwurrung — coastal areas around Port Phillip Bay and Western Port.

 Taungurung — the Goulburn River valley and surrounding highlands.